microsoft/vscode-docs/docs/editor/settings-sync.md

 ### Can I access history of remote preferences?

-Currently not, but [this is planned](https://github.com/microsoft/vscode/issues/85619) to be done before the feature leaves preview.
+Currently not, but [this is planned](https://github.com/microsoft/vscode/issues/85619) before the feature leaves preview.